 The galleries at the National Science and Media Museum, Bradford, demonstrate how key collections can be displayed to maximum effect.
 The displays within the Kodak Gallery enhance public awareness of social history and the impact of technology on social change throughout the 20th and 21st centuries.

 The theatrical settings within the gallery bring the rich collection of objects to life as part of the overall interpretation and encourage visitor engagement on many levels.

 The following designs were created for York Castle Museum.
 The scheme, together with drawn concepts for future enhancements, build upon the Museum's existing approaches to visitor engagement, combining material collections and social history interpretation.
 The project budget was £90k.

 Qualia works closely with museum professionals, volunteers and local community groups to interpret complex subjects and collections in ways that make them meaningful and accessible to all visitors.

 The following design and build project was carried out by Qualia and XMC Limited for the Whitby Literary and Philosophical Society.
-On a very limited budget of less than £20k, Qualia and XMC were able to refurbish two Victorian cases and reinterpret a key part of Whitby Museum's Jurassic collection.
-The case refurbishment involved having collection objects displayed on graphic timelines within the cases and a new low-voltage lighting system set within the outer edges of the cases' windows.
+On a budget of less than £20k, Qualia and XMC were able to refurbish two Victorian cases and reinterpret a key part of Whitby Museum's Jurassic collection.
+The case refurbishment involved having collection objects displayed on graphic timelines and a new low-voltage lighting system set within the outer edges of the cases' windows.

 Queen Mary's Room at Edinburgh Castle is where she gave birth to her son James, the first King of England, Scotland and Ireland in 1566 .
 The portraits in the preceding room tell the story of Mary’s royal line and its connections to Edinburgh Castle.

 This was very much a collaborative process, with the relative positions of text, lighting and portraits being of critical importance.
 Historic Environment Scotland curated the content of the exhibition and KSLD provided the lighting design.